dbtedman/postcss-prefixwrap/README.md

 ```

 ### Prefix Root Tags

-> Need to add details on the original reason for this being added.

 You may want root tags, like `body` and `html` to be converted to classes, then prefixed, this is enabled using the `prefixRootTags` option.